ezzini/AraSentEval/index.md

 ## 3. Data/Resource Collection and Creation
 The datasets for both subtasks are ready, having been collected and annotated.

+*   **Subtask 1 (Dialect Sentiment Analysis)**: The dataset for this task, Multi-Dialect-Sent (MDS-3), currently consists of 3,000 sentences annotated for 3-class sentiment (positive, negative, neutral).
+The dataset is balanced across five major dialects: Moroccan, Egyptian, Jordanian, and Saudi.
+The data was sourced from Hotel reviews, then translated and annotated by native speakers of each dialect.
-*   **Subtask 1 (Sentiment Swap)**: The dataset for this task is MA’AKS (Mughaus et al., 2025), a manually-curated parallel dataset for Arabic text sentiment swap.
+*   **Subtask 2 (Sentiment Swap)**: The dataset for this task is MA’AKS (Mughaus et al., 2025), a manually-curated parallel dataset for Arabic text sentiment swap.
 It consists of 5,000 sentence pairs in Modern Standard Arabic where each pair consists of two sentences that share the same core topic but have opposite sentiment polarities (one positive, one negative).
 The data was curated from social media and news commentary and manually annotated and cross-validated to ensure high quality in terms of fluency, meaning preservation, and accurate sentiment inversion.
 The data will be split into training (4,000 pairs), development (500 pairs), and test (500 pairs) sets.
-*   **Subtask 2 (Dialect Sentiment Analysis)**: The dataset for this task, Multi-Dialect-Sent (MDS-3), currently consists of 3,000 sentences annotated for 3-class sentiment (positive, negative, neutral).
-The dataset is balanced across five major dialects: Moroccan, Egyptian, Lebanese, and Saudi.
-The data was sourced from Hotel reviews, then translated and annotated by native speakers of each dialect.

 **Current Status**: The core dataset is ready.
 We are in the process of expanding it to include more examples and potentially add two more dialects: Jordanian and Yemeni, to further increase the task's diversity and challenge before its official release.

 ## 4. Task Description
 Participants can choose to participate in one or both subtasks.
 We will use the CodaLab platform for running both subtasks, which will handle submissions and host the official leaderboards.

+### Subtask 1: Arabic Dialect Sentiment Analysis
+*   **Input**: An Arabic sentence written in a specific dialect.
+*   **Output**: A sentiment label from the set {positive, negative, neutral}.
+*   **Evaluation**: Systems will be evaluated using standard classification metrics.
+    *   **Primary Metric**: Macro F1-Score, to account for any potential class imbalance.
+    *   **Secondary Metrics**: Overall accuracy, as well as precision, recall, and F1-score for each class.

-### Subtask 1: Arabic Sentiment Swap
+### Subtask 2: Arabic Sentiment Swap
 *   **Input**: An Arabic sentence and its source polarity (e.g., "هذا المطعم رائع للغاية", positive).
 *   **Output**: A new Arabic sentence that preserves the core meaning of the input but expresses the opposite polarity (e.g., "هذا المطعم سيء للغاية").
 *   **Evaluation**: The ranking will be based on the following automatic metrics: